Assumption-lean weak limits and tests for two-stage adaptive experiments: Proof of lemmas in Appendix

-\item $W_N^{(t)}(s)$ is asymptotically lower bounded; \item $\WIPW(s)-\E[Y_{uN}(s)]=o_p(1)$ for any $s\in \{0,1\}$. \end{enumerate} The second and the last claims follow by the assumption so we only need to show the first claim.
 The intuition behind the validity of \eqref{eq:R_V_convergence_step3} is the summand is mean zero and thus we only need to show the variance of the summand converges to $0$.
 To this end, we can compute